mon: pg creations don't get queued on mon startup

 osdmap has been loaded and the pgs actually map somewhere meaningful.

-#3 Updated by Greg Farnum almost 6 years ago
+#3 Updated by Greg Farnum about 6 years ago

 - Status changed from Need Review to Need More Info